 Patients with acute leukemia are followed closely, with frequent monitoring of blood cell counts, to watch for relapse, after therapy has induced a remission.
 Patients who have a remission that lasts five years are generally considered cured.
 In chronic leukemia, blood counts may be monitored for years, with or without treatment, depending on the case.

-For More Information Visit
+Resources for More Information

 OncoLink Articles on Types of Leukemia

-- Acute myeloid leukemia (also called AML)
+- Acute myeloid leukemia (AML).

-- Acute lymphocytic leukemia (ALL)
+- Acute lymphocytic leukemia (ALL).

-- Chronic myelogenous leukemia (CML)
+- Chronic myelogenous leukemia (CML).

-- Chronic lymphocytic leukemia (CLL)
+- Chronic lymphocytic leukemia (CLL).

 Niederhuber, J. E., Armitage, J. O., Doroshow, J. H., Kastan, M. B., Tepper, J. E., & Abeloff, M. D. (2014).
-Abeloff's clinical oncology, 5th edition (2186 p.).
+Abeloff's clinical oncology, 5th edition (p.
+2186).